-5.8.2.17 Data exposure via SBI interface
+5.8.2.17 Data exposure via Service Based interface

 The UPF may expose information described in TS 23.502 [2] clause 5.2.26.2, via a service-based interface directly.
-The NF consumer, which may receive UPF event notifications, are AF/NEF, TSNAF/TSCTSF and NWDAF.
+The NF consumer, which may be UPF service consumsers, are AF/NEF, TSNAF/TSCTSF and NWDAF.

-When the UPF support the data exposure via the SBI interface, it may register its NF profile to the NRF.
-The NF profile include the supported event exposure service and related event ID(s).
+When the UPF support the data exposure via the SBI interface, it may register its NF profile to the NRF, which includes the supported services.
+For the Event Exposure service, the NF profile includes the supported event ID(s).

 To get exposure data from UPF, NF consumer do the subscription to the UPF directly or indirectly via SMF.
 UPF selection is further described in clause 6.3.3.1.